mbobil138/odoo_17/addons/crm/README.md

 Manage your sales funnel with no effort.
 Attract leads, follow-up on phone calls and meetings.
-Analyse the quality of your leads to make informed decisions and save time by integrating emails directly into the application.
+Analyse the quality of your leads to make informed decisions and save time by integrating names directly into the application.

 Your Sales Funnel, The Way You Like It
 --------------------------------------